raspberrypi/documentation/hardware/raspberrypi/power/README.md

 Raspberry Pi have developed their own power supplies for use with all models.
 These are reliable, use heavy gauge wires and are reasonably priced.

-For Raspberry Pi 0-3, we recommend our [micro USB Supply](https://www.raspberrypi.org/products/raspberry-pi-universal-power-supply/).
-For Raspberry Pi 4, we recommend our [USB-C Supply](https://www.raspberrypi.org/products/type-c-power-supply/)
+For Raspberry Pi 0-3, we recommend our [2.5A micro USB Supply](https://www.raspberrypi.org/products/raspberry-pi-universal-power-supply/).
+For Raspberry Pi 4, we recommend our [3A USB-C Supply](https://www.raspberrypi.org/products/type-c-power-supply/)

 The power requirements of the Raspberry Pi increase as you make use of the various interfaces on the Raspberry Pi.
 The GPIO pins can draw 50mA safely, distributed across all the pins; an individual GPIO pin can only safely draw 16mA.
 The HDMI port uses 50mA, the camera module requires 250mA, and keyboards and mice can take as little as 100mA or over 1000mA!
 Check the power rating of the devices you plan to connect to the Pi and purchase a power supply accordingly.